mikerockett/weasyprint/readme.md

 }
 ```

 To use dependency injection, you need to use the Factory contract, which will resolve the WeasyPrint service singleton from the [Service Container](https://laravel.com/docs/container).
-This singleton is prepared with your default configuration at framework boot-time, and is fully compatible with [Laravel Octane](https://github.com/laravel/octane).
+This singleton is scoped to ensure support for [Laravel Octane](https://github.com/laravel/octane).

-The service singleton is immutable, which means that calls to `prepareSource`, `mergeConfig`, `addAttachment`, `to`, `toPdf`, and `toPng` will return a **newly cloned service instance**.
-See the notes on [immutability](#immutability) for more information.

 To reconfigure this instance, you may call `mergeConfig` on the new service instance: